Classic (transit bus)

-The Classic was a single-deck bus developed by General Motors Diesel from its previous-generation New Look design.
+The Classic is a single-deck bus that was developed by General Motors Diesel from its previous-generation New Look design produced from 1982 to 1997.
 The "Classic" was nearly identical to the New Look from the belt rail up, but sported a new front which allowed for a wider front door.

-The design was originally intended solely for the Canadian market as an alternative to the unpopular Rapid Transit Series (RTS) but ultimately the Classic, produced from 1982 to 1997, met with widespread success in both Canada and the United States.
+The design was originally intended solely for the Canadian market as an alternative to the unpopular Rapid Transit Series (RTS) but ultimately the Classic was met with widespread success in both Canada and the United States.
 It was available primarily as a 40 ft long, 102 in wide coach, although 16 60 ft long articulated Classics were manufactured.
 The design was fairly conservative, yet contemporary and less controversial than the RTS.

 History

 When GMC in the United States decided to replace the New Look with the RTS II series in 1977, they hoped that they would win over operators in both the US and Canada.
 But the design and the futuristic look turned off most Canadian transit operators.
 In 1979, GM Canada's Transit division decided to continue producing New Looks until 1982, when it unveiled the Classic.
 Several orders for New Looks were still accepted, built and delivered until 1986 for U.S. properties, although the buses were made in Canada.

 The Classic proved to be a popular in the U.S. as well, where the Utah Transit Authority would be the first American operator, in 1983, to order the buses (the first order in 1983 was 39, followed by 63 in 1984 and 66 in 1990), which was later followed by orders from DDOT (Detroit), Grand Rapids, Connecticut Transit, Big Blue Bus (Santa Monica), and the contract bus operators serving the New York City metropolitan area (who used single-door Classics for commuter routes).

 In 1987 GM sold the transit bus division to Motor Coach Industries (MCI).
-By 1993 the bus division changed hands again, this time going to NovaBus.
-During the two transitions the Classic continued to be built until NovaBus discontinued the model in 1997, as most agencies preferred the new low-floor LFS design.
+By 1993 the bus division changed hands again, this time going to Nova Bus.
+During the two transitions the Classic continued to be built until Nova Bus discontinued the model in 1997, as most agencies preferred the new low-floor LFS design.
 The last Classics were built in 1997, for the Société de transport de l'Outaouais (STO) of Gatineau, Quebec.
-At the same time the RTS model was discontinued, leaving the LFS and its derivatives as the only bus available from NovaBus.
+At the same time the RTS model was discontinued, leaving the LFS and its derivatives as the only bus available from Nova Bus.

-NovaBus also assembled Classics in the US in 1995 and 1996 from its now-closed plant in New York state.
-They were delivered to Buffalo, Connecticut, Rochester, the suburbs of Chicago (Pace), and Pittsburgh, the last US transit agency to receive Classics (NovaBus took over the Port Authority Transit contract after previous awardees such as Flxible went bankrupt in 1995).
+Nova Bus also assembled Classics in the US in 1995 and 1996 from its now-closed plant in New York state.
+They were delivered to Buffalo, Connecticut, Rochester, the suburbs of Chicago (Pace), and Pittsburgh, the last US transit agency to receive Classics (Nova Bus took over the Port Authority Transit contract after previous awardees such as Flxible went bankrupt in 1995).
 These agencies have retired the American-built units, but some have been refurbished and rebuilt by third-party distributors.